 The Expendables 2

-It's typical of the series' self-effacing humor that this group calls themselves Expendables (ala the old comic book?) as every expensive A-list action star (and even B-list) of the last 30 years shows up, riffing on their Hollywood personas with a wry chuckle and (probably) working for scale + percentage.
-As with the first there's a refreshing lack of cliche or complications: no incompetence, betrayal, sudden death of best friends, tedious, tenuous familial connection (no wives bemoaning that their husbands are never home), no moral confusion over running over innocent bystanders or any of the other crap that makes real life war and most war movies such a drag.
-When you send these guys in, you're not looking for prisoners or honored border treaties, you're expecting massive enemy body counts and first-rate dudes-in-a-pack humor.
+It's typical of the series' self-effacing humor that this group calls themselves Expendables (ala the old comic book?) as every expensive A-list action star (and even B-list) of the last 30 years shows up, riffing on their Hollywood personas with a wry chuckle and (probably).
+As with the first film, there's a refreshing lack of cliche or complications: no incompetence, sudden death of best friends, tedious, tenuous familial connection (no wives bemoaning that their husbands are never home), no moral confusion over running over innocent bystanders or any of the other crap that makes real life war and most war movies a drag.
+When you send these guys in, it's clear you're not looking for prisoners or honored border treaties, just typhoon-size body counts and first-rate dudes-in-a-pack humor.
 They'll deliver.
 The spirit of Howard Hawks all but lights Sly's stogie!

 Most A-list stars here show up only for a few big scenes, but Stallone carries it all on his back like a champ.
 He's pushing 70 but is in great shape, has a wondrous sense of self-deprecating humor.
-Does a man good to see his masterful ease with a smoke in the dark of deserted restaurant the night before a big attack, or to hear his tectonic plate of a body ripple with a single seismographic chuckle at zingers about his age.
-The camaraderie he generates around him rings as true as Rio Bravo and one feels, as a man, reborn in it.
-We don't have to worry about anyone getting the jump on him more than once, for he is the man.
+It does a man good to see his masterful ease handling a stogie in the dark of a deserted 'American' bar the night before a big attack, or to hear his tectonic plate of a body ripple with a single seismographic chuckle at zingers about his age.
+The camaraderie he generates around him rings as true as Rio Bravo and one feels, as a man, reborn in its sounding.
+We don't have to worry about anyone getting the jump on these guys.
 We can relax and dig the carnage.
 We're here, digging the Expendables 2 (superior to the first) because we're tired of blind realism and liberal sermons.
 At the tail end in age and politics of the demographic these films are made for, I can tell you I want cathartic explosions and killing, not suspense or 'bad faith' guilt.
-There's no need for our films to heed laws of averages (i.e. of all the thousands of rounds fired at our guys, they don't get so much as nicked) or national diplomacy (we don't even know what country we're in - other than the fictionalized Eastern European town/cityscape so beloved of today's action films).
-They just go blasting in, blasting out, and do it all their own way, in their own plane, on their own time, with their own weapons, even their own lighters - everything is cool and black, including their badass plane.
-Their whole life aesthetic seems to exist in the empty space between a Jack Daniels bottle (the old kind), a pack of Marlboro reds, and a Zippo lighter (with a skull on it) while shooting pool in your friend's basement.
-See it while your significant other is asleep, so you can blast it through headphones, the expensive kind with heavy bass, so you can feel each boom, bang, and breath of tough guy bonding, because that kind of Hawksian men-in-a-group lived-in overlapping dialogue dynamic is all but extinct, because women mostly won't get why we need it.
+There's no need for this film to heed the laws of averages (i.e. of all the thousands of rounds fired at our guys, they don't get so much as nicked) or national diplomacy (we don't even know what country we're in - other than the fictionalized Eastern European town/cityscape so beloved of today's action films).
+They just go blasting in, blasting out, and do it all their own way, flying in their own badass plane, on their own time, with their own weapons, even their own lighters - everything is cool and black, with a skull on it.
+Their whole life aesthetic seems to exist in the empty space between a Jack Daniels bottle (the old kind), a cigar and a Zippo lighter (with a skull on it) while shooting pool in your friend's basement.
+See it while your significant other is asleep, so you can blast it through headphones, the expensive kind with heavy bass, so you can feel each boom, bang, and breath of tough guy bonding, but she can't, because that kind of Hawksian men-in-a-group lived-in overlapping dialogue dynamic is all but extinct, because women mostly won't get why we need it.